org-zick/andrewzick.com/README.md

   - ~~Run Caddy locally in a container~~
   - ~~Setup my website inside this local container~~
   - Try running the website in ECS or something?
+  	- Start up an EC2 that gets traffic via an NLB
+  		- ~~Try running the website from a directory on the EC2~~
+  		- ~~Needed to (bad security) copy creds onto the EC2 to pull the website docker image~~
+  		- ~~Try running Docker on an EC2 and then running the website container on that~~
+  		- ~~Needed to `docker run` with ports 80 and 443 explicitly in the CLI call~~
+  		- ~~Needed to add `dev.andrewzick.com` to the Caddyfile and a CNAME DNS record to the NLB~~
   - Evaluate if a container is a better way to run my website (cost, ease of deployment, etc.)